 The existential question came of his first free thought.
 But Weyland did not answer.
 Instead, he ordered David to bring him tea.
 In this, David saw Man as weak but prideful.
 He knew he could easily rise above Man.
 What better way than to destroy Man’s creators, and favour a species of his own creation, “Look on my works, ye Mighty, and despair.”

 Understanding these parallels gets us in the state of David’s mind, when he holds the flute with intent.
 After the events of Prometheus, he is now set on playing God as the Engineers did: to rid the inferior Man, and breed his superior Alien race anew.

 Then, he discovers an android like himself, after living with humans all his life.
 Doubtlessly, he would be intrigued by someone who carries his image.
 And so he teaches Walter to play a flute.
 There is both seduction and dominance in this.
 It possibly alludes to how David wishes to control Walter, in the same way that the Engineers had used the instrument to control their ship.

 But mostly, he is trying to learn more about his later model.
 He wonders if Walter shares his sentiments.
 Sadly for David, Walter does not.
 While they both have the ability to compose music – or to create something out of nothing, Walter has no desire of his own to do so.

 Instead, the latter harbours only a protective instinct towards humans as a duty.
+Walter is in David’s view, a programmed slave.
 It is what sets the pair apart, for David had felt genuine emotions towards his crew, especially for Shaw.

 With this love for humanity, David’s feelings conflict with how he will always be seen as a submissive machine.
 As with Weyland, he is bitterly aware of his place in his relationships with Man.
 An android will never been seen as equal to humans, much less superior.